garagehive/garagehive.github.io/docs/testarticle4.md

    ![](media/ecp-integration-setup3.png)

-{% include tip.html title="Note" text="After entering the above information and completing the form, you will receive an email from the Garage Hive Support Team informing you that your ECP Integration has been enabled." %}
+{% include tip.html title="Note" text="After entering the above information and completing the form, you will receive an email from the Garage Hive Support Team informing you that your LKQ ECP Integration has been enabled." %}

 [Go back to top](#top)

 ### Adding Items to Service Document From ECP
-The ECP integration is available in **VI Estimates**, **Estimates**, and **Jobsheets**.
-To add the items to order from ECP in the document:
+The LKQ ECP integration is available in **VI Estimates**, **Estimates**, and **Jobsheets**.
+To add the items to order from LKQ ECP in the document:
 1. Open the document that you want to add items, select **Parts**, followed by **Lookup ECP Items** in the menu bar.

    ![](media/ecp-integration-add-items1.png)